phirrehan/Piano/README.md

 > Ensure you have the C++ compiler and cmake in PATH environment variable.

 ```
-mkdir build
-cd build
-cmake ..
+cmake -B build
-cmake --build .
+cmake --build build
 ```

 ## Run Binary

-After successful compilation, execute the `Piano` file in `build` directory.
-Using command line, this can be done with `./Piano` or `.\Piano` for Linux/MacOS and Windows respectively.
+After successful compilation, execute the `main` binary in `build/bin/main` directory.
+Using command line, this can be done with `./build/bin/main` or `.\build\bin\main` for Linux/MacOS and Windows respectively.

 # Sound

-The piano uses a sound (placed in Sounds folder) for producing the sound of different notes.
+The piano uses a sound (placed in `assets/Sounds` folder) for producing the sound of different notes.
 By default, this sound is set to `Acoustic.mp3`.
 It can be changed to `Music Box.mp3` or `Cat.mp3` for different sounds.
 This can be done by opening `main.cpp` on any text editor or an IDE and modifying the string in constructor of buffer.
 It is located below the header files(at line 5).

 ## Brief Music Theory